NDR008/VSCodePSX/README.md

 3.3.
 In Powershell Type:    ```dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart  ```
 3.4.
 Restart because it is Windows.
 3.5.
 Install: <https://apps.microsoft.com/store/detail/ubuntu-20044-lts/9MTTCL66CPXJ>
 3.6.
-Winkey + R and type:    wsl
+(If the Ubuntu shell has not launched automatically) Winkey + R and type:    wsl
 3.7.
-Follow the instructions to setup a username and passowrd
+Follow the instructions to setup a username and password
 3.8.
 When Ubuntu is ready type:
   ```
   sudo apt-get update